tu-delft-library/il-master-thesis-guide/book/intro.md

 # Introduction

 Welcome to the Information Literacy Master Thesis Guide.
-This guide was created to be used as a reference for all the information literacy steps involved during your master thesis process.
+This guide was created to be used as a reference for all the information literacy skills you need during your master thesis process.

+The guide has two goals:
+- Recapping basic information skills you will have learned during your bachelor (for TU Delft bachelor students; as part of the Information Literacy 1 and Information Literacy 2 courses)
+- Providing basic information, and templates specific for master-level information skills (i.e. advanced searching & source evaluation, synthesizing, exploring academic literature, publishing)

+This guide is not meant to provide highly detailed information, but provides basic strategies to get started and things to be aware of when working with information during your thesis journey.
+While basic information skills needed will be the same for any master program, specific details are program-dependent and should be discussed with your thesis supervisor.

 This is a pilot version still under development.

 ## Structure of the Guide

 This resource is divided into 5 chapters.
-Each chapter represents a phase in your master thesis where you need to use information.
+Each chapter represents an information skill you will need during your master thesis journey.
 The guide is not meant to be read front to back in one go.
-Instead, you can consult the different chapters depending on which phase of the project you are in.
-You can see a detailed overview of the steps below:
+Instead, you can consult the different chapters depending on which phase of your project you are in and what information you need.
+You can see a detailed overview of the skills below:

 ![overview of thesis process](overview-lit-review.png)

 ### Learning Goals
-The learning goals of the guide are based on the five phases in your master thesis when you will be working with information.
+The learning goals of the guide are based on the five information skills you need during your master thesis journey.
 For the different phases, the following learning goals have been formulated:

 1. **Explore**: Apply basic steps for orientation on the topic or question of your master thesis
 2. **Search**: Set up and store a basic search strategy for scientific literature for your master thesis